 A tall panel depicting Mary Magdalen and Eight Scenes from her Life by the Magadalen Master, from c.1280, is now in the Accademia.

 There are six panels from an altarpiece by Agnolo Gaddi in the Alte Pinakotek in Munich from c.1393/96.
 Two panels from the main register are full-length Saints Julian and Nicholas, with the four predella panels showing scenes from the two saints' lives, two each.
 They were thought to have come from the chapel devoted to Saint Nicholas here, but a recent theory has the altarpiece being commissioned by banker and merchant Gabriello Panciatichi for San Basilio.

 The sinopia (underdrawing) of Andrea Castagna's fresco The Vision of Saint Jerome between Saints Paula and Eustochium is now installed in the refectory of Sant'Appollonia.
 Paula and Eustochium being mother and daughter nuns who studied with, and collaborated with, Saint Jerome.

-Shutters for a cabinet to protect the church's silver offerings, commissioned by Piero de' Medici from Fra Angelico.
-It featured forty scenes from the Life of Christ, all the same size, with one double-sized panel.
-Of the thirty-five remaining panels kept in the San Marco Museum, three have been attributed to Baldovinetti, the rest are by Fra Angelico.
+Panels for a cabinet to protect the church's silver offerings, commissioned by Piero de' Medici from Fra Angelico and completed in 1448.
+They featured forty scenes from the Life of Christ, all the same size, with one double-sized panel.
+Of the thirty-five remaining panels, now in the San Marco Museum, three (The Marriage at Cana, Baptism and Transfiguration) are now thought to be early works by Alesso Baldovinetti, the rest are by Fra Angelico.